deeppavlov/DeepPavlov/docs/features/models/superglue.rst

 Russian SuperGlue Submission
 ==========================================
-The DeepPavlov library provides a way to train your Russian SuperGlue model and submit the results in a couple of easy steps.
+The DeepPavlov library provides a way to train your Russian SuperGlue model and submit the results to the leaderboard in a couple of easy steps.

 Task definition
 ---------------
-`Russian SuperGlue <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for models evaluating.
+`Russian SuperGlue <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for evaluating a general language understanding.
-It is similar to `the English analog <https://super.gluebenchmark.com/>`__ and is aimed to You can train your own models using the DeepPavlov library and easily create files with predictions to submit them to leaderboard.

 There are 9 tasks in the Russian SuperGlue set: